Neurogenetics Curriculum

 4. D.Huntington disease — CAG repeat in HTT with juvenile onset in the daughter due to paternal anticipation

 DRPLA (dentatorubral-pallidoluysian atrophy) is caused by CAG repeat expansion in the ATN1 gene and is particularly prevalent in Japanese populations.
 It presents with the combination of ataxia, choreoathetosis, seizures (especially myoclonic epilepsy), and dementia.
-The daughter's earlier onset and more severe disease (myoclonic epilepsy, cognitive decline in her 20s versus her father's onset at ~40-45) exemplifies genetic anticipation — CAG repeats are unstable during transmission (especially paternal) and tend to expand, causing earlier and more severe disease in successive generations.
+The daughter's earlier onset and more severe disease (myoclonic epilepsy, cognitive decline in her 20s versus her father's onset around 50) exemplifies genetic anticipation — CAG repeats are unstable during transmission (especially paternal) and tend to expand, causing earlier and more severe disease in successive generations.
 SCA3 is common in Japanese ancestry but typically features ophthalmoplegia and dystonia without seizures.
 SCA7 features macular degeneration.
 HD typically lacks myoclonic epilepsy as a prominent feature.

 5. A 14-year-old presents with episodic ataxia provoked by fasting, with normal neuroimaging.
 CSF glucose is 28 mg/dL with concurrent serum glucose of 90 mg/dL (CSF:serum ratio = 0.31).
 The diagnosis and most appropriate treatment are: